andrewwh/ansible-workstation/README.md

 ```

 This will download the repository as a zip, unpack and execute.
 Add the "download" argument to download only and not execute

-## Change your Ubunut Distro
-Change the distro in the workstation.yml.

-> TODO: get this from ansible facts.